Bokayy/Search-and-display/README.md

 ```

 ## Avoiding side effects.
 Read carefully!
-* Always nest all component styles under one main selector which matches `.pkc-name` to avoid global CSS scope pollution.
+* Always nest all component styles under one main selector which matches `.pkc-search-and-display` to avoid global CSS scope pollution.
 * Never use ids, or generate unique ids using Vue components UID.
 * Any DOM querying should always be scoped to components element (`this.$el`), never use `document.querySelector`.
 Alternatively assign unique ID to component using Vue components UID and then query using descendant selector.